raydac/java-comment-preprocessor/README.md

 - --z turn on checking of file content before replacement, if the same content then preprocessor will not replace the file
 - --es allow whitespace between comment and directive (by default it is turned off)

-# Internal test examples
+# Some examples
 - [Prepare sources for Javassist](jcp-tests/jcp-test-javassist)
 - [Make multi-versioned JAR  for JEP-238](jcp-tests/jcp-test-jep238)
 - [Generate static file from XML sources](jcp-tests/jcp-test-static-site)
 - [Simple Android Gradle-based project](jcp-tests/jcp-test-android)

 # Example of Java sources with directives
-In Java the only allowed way to inject directives and to not break work of tools and conpilers - is to use commented space, so that the preprocessor uses it.
+In Java the only allowed way to inject directives and to not break work of tools and compilers - is to use commented space, so that the preprocessor uses it.
 ```Java
 //#local TESTVAR="TEST LOCAL VARIABLE"
 //#echo TESTVAR=/*$TESTVAR$*/